dessertlab/OpenStack-multi-tenant-workload/README.md

 Furthermore, for each round, there is the "`foreground_wl`" subfolder containing the log files of the workload:

-* `openstack_demo_workload-timestamp.out.log.bzip2.out` (contains the log messages of the workload execution)
+* `openstack_demo_workload-<tenant_id>-timestamp.out.log.bzip2.out` (contains the log messages of the workload execution)

-* `openstack_demo_workload-timestamp.err.log.bzip2.out` (contains the error messages during the workload execution, including both API Errors and Assertion Failures).
+* `openstack_demo_workload-<tenant_id>-timestamp.err.log.bzip2.out` (contains the error messages during the workload execution, including both API Errors and Assertion Failures).

+where <tenant_id> is a number between 0 and 9 representing one of the 10 different tenants.

 Each subfolder "`Test_<id>/logs/round_number`" contains also the file "`trace_Test_<id>.log`".
 This file is a JSON file containing all the messages exchanged in OpenStack during the execution of the workload.
 These messages are collected with the distributed tracing system [Zipkin](https://zipkin.io/).

 ## Fault-Free

-The folder "`Fault-Free`" includes the raw logs from 50 correct execution of the OpenStack cloud computing systems, i.e., when no fault is injected in the system.
+The folder "`Fault-Free`" includes the raw logs from 50 correct execution of the OpenStack cloud computing systems, i.e., when no fault is injected into the system.